 The demands of data integration differ every day based on business events.
 In a single day there may be a lot of integrations taking place under a scenario and the next day there will be the normal amount of integrations taking place.
 Modern data integration should have the capacity to handle the worst as well the good situation.
 The integration tool should be able to adapt itself to different situations.

 10. Integration should be provided as a service

 Today’s world is cloud-based and data-driven.
 Modern data integration technology has to be rendered as a service that can be easily accessible by anyone who needs to use it.
 Modern data integration should be elastic to meet the demands of the business.
 The traditional data integration technology is more complex and takes a long time to implement.
 The updates are also expensive.
 The modern data integration technology is directed towards a new class of users who are called “citizen integrators”.
-Modern data integration offers a simple design and easy management system.
+It offers a simple design and easy management system.
 It can meet all the requirements of the users.

 - It must be able to integrate any data from any source